Remediated brownfield credit for real property taxes

 Taxpayers must prove entitlement to tax credits.
 During the course of an audit, you may be required to provide documentation to substantiate entitlement based on the specific facts of your tax credit claim.
 See Remediated brownfield credit for real property taxes recordkeeping requirements for more information on the recordkeeping requirements for this credit.

-- Form CT-612, Claim for Remediated Brownfield Credit For Real Property Taxes, and its instructions, Form CT-612-I (for corporations); or
+- Form CT-612, Claim for Remediated Brownfield Credit For Real Property Taxes, and its instructions (for corporations)

-- Form IT-612, Claim for Remediated Brownfield Credit For Real Property Taxes, and its instructions, Form IT-612-I (for all others).
+- Form IT-612, Claim for Remediated Brownfield Credit For Real Property Taxes, and its instructions (for all others)